Moderna sues Pfizer over patents behind COVID-19 vaccine - KESQ

 Moderna said Friday that Pfizer and BioNTech’s vaccine Comirnaty infringes on patents Moderna filed several years ago protecting the technology behind its preventive shot, Spikevax.
 The company filed patent infringement lawsuits in both U.S. federal court and a German court.

-A Pfizer spokeswoman declined to comment, saying the company had not been served with a copy of the litigation.
+She said in an email that Pfizer Inc., based in New York, would “vigorously defend” against any allegations in the case.

+BioNTech did not immediately respond to a request from The Associated Press seeking comment.

-Moderna and Pfizer’s two-shot vaccines both use mRNA technology to help patients fight the coronavirus.
+Moderna and Pfizer’s two-shot vaccines both use mRNA technology to help people fight the coronavirus.

+“When COVID-19 emerged, neither Pfizer nor BioNTech had Moderna’s level of experience with developing mRNA vaccines for coronaviruses,” the company said in a complaint filed Friday in the U.S. District Court for the District of Massachusetts.

 The mRNA vaccines work by injecting a genetic code for the spike protein that coats the surface of the coronavirus.
 That code, the mRNA, is encased in a little ball of fat, and instructs the body’s cells to make some harmless spike copies that train the immune system to recognize the real virus.